 - Go on a van.
 Share it with other people – just ask around – and haggle the price down.

 We ended up sharing a van with other travelers to Alona.
-We were 5 in total paying 400 pesos, which totals a very unexpensive 80 pesos per person!
+We were 5 in total paying 400 pesos, which totals a very inexpensive 80 pesos per person!

 Jeepneys and tricycles in Bohol

 Jeepney is a local’s favorite and prices depend on the distance.
-Most jeepneys going along the south side of the island depart from Dao Terminal.
-This includes Baclayon, Carmen and Jagna.
+Most jeepneys going along the south side of the island depart from Dao Terminal, including Baclayon, Carmen and Jagna.
 They’re mostly used by locals.

+Don’t expect luxury.
 Jeepneys are often old and overcrowded.
-While the experience of a ride in the middle of dozens of Filipinos as well as animals like chickens (and other random creatures) might be appealing, note that distances in Bohol often mean more than 1-hour long trips.
+While the experience of a ride amongst dozens of Filipinos as well as animals like chickens (and other random creatures) might be appealing, note that distances in Bohol often mean more than 1-hour long trips.

 Vans and buses in Bohol

-Air-conditioned vans with capacity for 10-11 people are aso available.
+Air-conditioned vans with capacity for 10-11 people are also available.
 However, they tend to depart from the Dao terminal only when they are absolutely packed with more than 15 people.

 Buses going North of the island – Loon, Calape and Tubigon for instance – start from Kogon Market in Tagbilaran.

-The island of Bohol is packed with possibilities for tours and outdoor activities.
-If you’re looking for a more relaxed time, hop on a river cruise in Loboc or hit the white-sand beaches of the twin island of Panglao can also the place for you.
+If you’re looking for a more relaxed time, hop on a river cruise in Loboc or hit the white-sand beaches of the twin island of Panglao await you.

-I’ve prepared a map of all the main sights in Bohol.
-You can easily download this map offline and use it to get around when you’re there.
+To make things visual, I’ve prepared a map of all the main sights in Bohol.

 🇵🇭 PHILIPPINES | 🐒Sanctuary.
 This little guy is a tarsier and is the smallest primate in the world (size of a human fist! 😅).
 It's also one of the most endangered animals: there only 130 left in the wild worldwide.
 He needs an hectare of forest to live and when kept in cages, he often attempts suicide.
 It's a hard task to protect him but sanctuaries like this one in Bohol are key to make this alien-like creature thrive! #Philippines #itsmorefuninph #boholovers #primate #Bohol #animal #tarsier #ig_NeverStopExploring #WanderOut #Destination_Earth #NatGeoTravel #BeautifulMatters #TourThePlanet #TheGlobeWanderer #OurPlanetDaily #boholphilippines #WeLiveToExplore #wwf #PassionPassport #MyTinyAtlas #WildernessCulture #TravelPhotography #lonelyplanettraveller #Goph #the_ph #comeseeph #traversePhilippines #TravelStoriesPH #travel_philippines